 An introduction to some of the philosophical and theoretical bases for formal education.
 This may include: views of the nature of knowledge; the role of learning theory; some influential curriculum models and conceptual frameworks.
-Examination of practical aspects of curriculum planning and implementation including; institutional aspects, staffing and strategies; ways of defining course and subject goals in different disciplinary and transdisciplinary areas; methods for achieving structure and sequencing within and among subjects; relationships between curriculum and teaching methods, technology and media, student assessment; systems for accreditation of courses within and across institutions.
+Examination of practical aspects of curriculum planning and implementation including: institutional aspects, staffing and strategies; ways of defining course and subject goals in different disciplinary and trans-disciplinary areas; methods for achieving structure and sequencing within and among subjects; relationships between curriculum and teaching methods, technology and media, student assessment; systems for accreditation of courses within and across institutions.
 Introduction to theory and methodology for the evaluation of programs and of the subjects they comprise.
-Available in class and Open Learning modes.
+Available in class mode and by independent study.

-Assessment and Feedback

-Staff Contact: Ms Susan Toohey
+Assessment and Feedback Staff Contact: Ms Susan Toohev

-Formative and summative assessment, the effect of assessment on learning, methods of assessment, constructing appropriate tools for assessment, issues in continuous assessment, self and peer assessment ways of giving feedback, dealing with assessment data for accreditation, departmental policy on marking and grading.
+Includes the effect of assessment on learning, formative and summative assessment, methods of assessment. constructing appropriate tools for assessment, issues in continuous assessment, self and peer assessment, ways of giving feedback, assessment in the departmental context and ethical issues in assessment.
+Available in class mode and by independent study.

-The Context of Teaching and Learning

-Includes such topics as background to the Australian system of higher education, purpose and nature of universities, social change and higher education, the management and organization of universities, student expectations and characteristics, current issues of public policy including access and equity, characteristics of staff, nature of academic work, relation between education and government, the use of performance indicators and the implications for teaching and learning.
+The Context of Teaching and Learning Staff Contact: A/Prof Peggy Nightingale includes such topics as background to the Australian system of higher education, purpose and nature of universities, social change and higher education, the management and organisation of universities, student expectations and characteristics, current issues of public policy including access and equity, characteristics of staff, nature of academic work, relation between education and government, the use of performance indicators and the implications for teaching and learning.